datafibers-community/df_web_src/content/blog/2021-04-28-Spark-SQL-In-Depth.md

     }
 ```
 ### Analyze Execution Plan
-There are four stages for analyzing and excuting the Spark SQL.
+There are four phases for analyzing and excuting the Spark SQL.

 1. Parse Logical Plan
 1. Analyz Logical Plan